5 March in Indian and World History

 Notable events on 5 March in Indian and World History

 5 March 1851The Geological Survey of India (GSI) was established.
-It is a government organisation that is an office associated with the Ministry of Mines of the Union Government of India.
-It conducts geological surveys and studies and is one of the oldest such organisation in the world.
+It is a government organization that is an office associated with the Ministry of Mines of the Union Government of India.
+It conducts geological surveys and studies and is one of the oldest such organizations in the world.

 5 March 1931Gandhi-Irwin agreement was signed.
 It was signed between Mohandas K. Gandhi, leader of the Indian nationalist movement, and Lord Irwin.
 It marked the end of a period of civil disobedience (satyagraha) in India against British rule that Gandhi and his followers had initiated with the Salt March.